THE ALLIANCE FOR HUMAN RESEARCH PROTECTION

 Ciproxin clinical trial caused life-threatening infection:

 Reports in the United Kingdom press revealed that perhaps 650 people who underwent surgery in a multi-site clinical trial involving Ciproxin, were put at risk of potentially fatal infections because Bayer, the sponsor of the experiment failed to disclose the risks of serious post-operative infection to the hospitals or patients involved.
 According to the Sunday Times, in previous studies the drug reacted badly when combined with others prior to bowel surgery.
-It was found that taken orally seriously impaired the drug's ability to kill bacteria, thereby leading to serious infections.
-According to the Sunday Times this information was not revealed at the start of the study to the hospitals involved.
+It was found that taken orally seriously impaired the drug’s ability to kill bacteria, thereby leading to serious infections.

 The case was revealed by a retired surgeon in Southampton, Dr. Stephen Karran, who is quoted stating: "The Bayer ciproxin trial in Southampton, of which I have first-hand knowledge, was scientifically, clinically and financially fraudulent.
 It exposed patients to serious risk of infection and violated their basic human rights."
 On May 14, 2000, the Sunday Times (UK) reported: "Last week Bayer confirmed that it knew of the absorption problems associated with Ciproxin before the study began.
 It also confirmed that the study’s protocol did not take account of the problem and that it was changed at an unspecified point during the study.
 Bayer declined to reveal overall numbers for post-operative infections and fatalities, on the grounds that the data remained confidential."26